Chords + Lyrics | Hit The Road Jack

 For clarity, it makes more sense to write the progression as G#m – F# – E – D#7, sidestepping the whole Fb debate altogether.
 That’s why I’ve used G#m for the chords and lyrics of Hit the Road Jack, as well as in the chord chart below.

-We also look at the Helen Reddy version, mainly because it’s so incredibly clever.
-Let’s take a look at teh chords.
+We also look at the Helen Reddy version, mainly because it’s so incredibly clever, but first, let’s take a look at the chords found in Hit The Road Jack.

-The intro is a riff for which you need TAB (follow link!).
-This riff comes back as an instrumental section where it modulates up to Abm, here I don’t call it G#m as I did in the Ray Charles version.
+The intro is a riff for which you’ll need TAB (below!).
+This riff returns as an instrumental section where it modulates up to Abm.
+Here, I don’t call it G#m as I did in the Ray Charles version.

 Chorus (Helen Reddy)

-Anyway, the chorus is where the magic happens.
-Instead of playing the descending progression over and over, she plays it half time, like this:
+Here’s where the magic happens.
+Instead of playing the descending progression over and over, she plays it half-time, like this:

 | Gm F | Eb D7 |

-This is followed by playing it at double tempo, so all four chords in a bar, then go Gm – D7, like this:
+This is followed by playing it at double tempo — all four chords in a bar — then going Gm – D7, like this:

 | Gm F Eb D7 | Gm D7 |

-I don’t know about you but I reckon this is one of the best cover versions of a tune I’ve ever heard, she’s pretty much rewritten the tune!
+I don’t know about you, but I reckon this is one of the best cover versions of a tune I’ve ever heard — she’s pretty much rewritten the song!

 The verse is almost the same, just with a different length the second time.
-The outro moves II – V, Abm7 – Db9, the TAB finds a way to play this in a really cool way.
+The outro moves II – V (Abm7 – Db9), and the TAB finds a really cool way to play this.

 Here are chord charts for both versions: